railsadminteam/rails_admin/docs/bugmash.md

     Then, I will label that issue with your @name.
 4. Fork RailsAdmin on GitHub.
 5. In your fork, create a topic branch for the issue you're working on.
 6. Fix the issue.
+If you're adding functionality, please include specs!
 7. Submit a pull request and ping me in the IRC channel.
         sferik: I have finished working on issue #101.
-Please pull from the iss101 branch.
+Please review the code in my iss101 branch.
+    I'll let you know if any changes need to be made before the code can be pulled.
 8. `GOTO 1`